-The University of Washington (UW) is planning to widen the Burke-Gilman Trail between the University Bridge and Brooklyn Avenue NE (Project).
+The University of Washington (UW) is planning to widen the Burke-Gilman Trail between Pasadena Place NE and the University Bridge (Project).
 The Project is intended to provide increased space for this high traffic portion of the Burke-Gilman Trail.
 Limited ground disturbance is anticipated during the trail widening and will likely not exceed 2 feet in depth.

 EA Engineering, Science and Technology, Inc. (EA), has overseen the management of the environmental review of this Project for the UW.
 In April of 2013, EA contracted with Historical Research Associates, Inc. (HRA), to conduct an archaeological inventory of the Area of Potential Effects (APE).
-Currently, funding for the Project is pending; however, it is anticipated that the project will receive funds from the Federal Highway Administration (FHWA), which are administered by the Washington State Department of Transportation (WSDOT).
+Currently, funding for the Project is pending; however, it is anticipated that the Project will receive funds from the Federal Highway Administration (FHWA), which are administered by the Washington State Department of Transportation (WSDOT).
 The use of federal funds on projects requires compliance with Section 106 of the National Historic Preservation Act (NHPA).
 The Project is not expected to affect the built environment; as such, no architectural inventory was conducted within the APE.

 Archival research indicated a number of Native American place names in the vicinity of the APE.
-Additionally, past construction and development activities associated with the Alaska-Yukon-Pacific Exposition (AYPE) and the growth of the UW and the City of Seattle have greatly modified and disturbed the landscape within the APE.
+Construction and operation of the Seattle, Lake Shore & Eastern Railroad and the growth of the UW and the City of Seattle have greatly modified and disturbed the landscape within the APE.